What type of guys attend NudeManFest?

 You will need to bring a tent, air mattress (if you don’t have an air pump, someone will be able to lend you theirs), sleeping bag / blankets, pillows etc. Bring clothes in case it gets cold at night.
 If you have booked to sleep in a bunk, only bring sheets/blankets/pillows or sleeping bag.

-At Riverview, you need to bring your own plates, bowls, cups and cutlery, as well as food and drink.
-Please do NOT bring any knives or dangerous weapons.
+You will be advised before the camp whether you need to bring crockery/cutlery/saucepans etc. Please do NOT bring any knives or dangerous weapons.

 For safety reasons we ask campers not to bring any barbecues or gas burners.
 We provide all cooking facilities.